awsdocs/aws-security-hub-user-guide/doc_source/finding-aggregation-update.md

 You must update the cross\-Region aggregation configuration from the current aggregation Region\.

-In Regions other than the aggregation Region, the **Finding aggregation** panel displays a message that you must edit the configuration in the aggregation Region\.
+In AWS Regions other than the aggregation Region, the **Finding aggregation** panel displays a message that you must edit the configuration in the aggregation Region\.
 Choose this message to display a link to navigate to the aggregation Region\.

 **To change the linked Regions for the current aggregation Region**